adoptium/ci-jenkins-pipelines/README.md

 tag in the upstream openjdk codebase.
 These are triggered by the `betaTrigger_XXea` jobs in the [build-scripts/utils](https://ci.adoptium.net/job/build-scripts/job/utils/) folder.
-Note that JDK8 for, which comes from a separate codebase and therefore is tagged separately, is triggered via a separate [betaTrigger_8ea_arm32Linux](https://ci.adoptium.net/job/build-scripts/job/utils/job/betaTrigger_8ea_arm32Linux/) job.
+Note that JDK8 for Linux ARM32 comes from a separate codebase, is tagged separately, and is triggered via a separate [betaTrigger_8ea_arm32Linux](https://ci.adoptium.net/job/build-scripts/job/utils/job/betaTrigger_8ea_arm32Linux/) job.